AlanMorel/mapleserver2-docs/docs/setup/web-server.md

 ---
-sidebar_position: 6
+sidebar_position: 7
 ---

 # Web Server

-You don't need to have the web server running to be able to play, but any UGC content (Profile pictures, items, cubes) won't load.
+You don't need to have the web server running to be able to play, but any UGC content (Profile pictures, items, cubes) will not work.

-## Starting the web server
+## Starting the Web Server

+### Visual Studio 2022 (Recommended)

+1. Right-Click the MapleServer2 solution and go to properties.

+2. In `Common Properties` and `Startup Project`

+3. Select `Multiple startup projects:` and select **Start** for `MapleServer2` and `MapleWebServer`

 ### Visual Studio Code and CLI